Manhattan, Kansas

 In 1900, the city’s population was 3,438, and the college had an enrollment of 1,321.

-In 1910 bonds to the extent of $20,000 were voted on to aid in constructing an electric interurban line from Manhattan to Fort Riley.
+In 1910, bonds to $20,000 were voted on to aid in constructing an electric interurban line from Manhattan to Fort Riley.
 At that time, the Chicago, Rock Island & Pacific Railroad ran on the north side of the Kansas River and the Union Pacific Railroad on the south, both entering the east.
 Described as “well improved and well kept,” it had paved streets, an electric street railway, a $50,000 court-house, a $25,000 city hall, three banks, two daily newspapers, three weeklies, and three college papers.
 Its post office had eight rural routes, and the population was 5,722.

 Train Depot in Manhattan, Kansas by Kathy Weiser-Alexander.

-Train Depot in Manhattan, Kansas by Kathy Alexander.
+Train Depot in Manhattan, Kansas, by Kathy Alexander.

 In 1950, the city’s population had grown to 19,056.